 There is an expectation that efforts from women’s civil society groups will result in an rise in the number of women who will be elected during the 2018 Pakistani general elections.
 An increase in women’s political participation will likely result in the development of more legal provisions which protect women’s rights as well as pressure to develop a National Action Plan for the implementation of resolution 1325 of the Women, Peace and Security (WPS) Agenda.

 Capital: Sri Jayawardenapura Kotte

-2016 was a critical year for making progress on the peacebuilding, reconciliation and transitional justice agenda.
-Some key achievements in 2016 include: completing the consultations on the transitional justice mechanisms, ratification of the International Convention for the Protection of All Persons from Enforced Disappearance, development of legislation on the Office of Missing Persons, development of the National Policy on Durable Solutions for Conflict-affected Displacement, submitting reports to the human rights mechanisms, initiating the constitutional reforms process, developing a National Human Rights Action Plan, approval by Cabinet for a National Action Plan on Sexual and Gender Based Violence, and enacting the Right to Information Act.
+Some key achievements were noted however in 2016 - such as the completion of consultations on transitional justice mechanisms, and the ratification of the International Convention for the Protection of All Persons from Enforced Disappearance.
 A quota to ensure 25% representation from the national list for local government was reserved for women candidates was also passed in an attempt to increase women’s political participation at local and national levels in Sri Lanka, which unfortunately continues to remain one of the lowest in South Asia.